Pope starts fund to help poorer countries deal with coronavirus

-VATICAN CITY (Reuters) - Pope Francis has started an emergency fund to help areas affected by the coronavirus in developing countries, the Vatican said on Monday.
+VATICAN CITY, April 6 (Reuters) - Pope Francis has started an emergency fund to help areas affected by the coronavirus in developing countries, the Vatican said on Monday.

 It said in a statement that the pope had designated $750,000 of funds at his disposal as an initial contribution.
 He has asked Church entities and dioceses to contribute as they can.